Working with R

 If you hover your pointer over the triangle, you will see a list of errors which R Studio has detected in the code.

-• Hover over yellow triangle to show two warnings
+In the video we hover over yellow triangle to show two warnings.

 The language used in these suggestions can be a bit confusing, but you can probably work out that R Studio is warning you that there’s no symbol named 'liibrary' in scope, because of a simple typing error in the library() function.